Feminist literary criticism: History and criticism

-Additionally, Black literary feminist scholars began to emerge, in the post-Civil Rights era of the United States, as a response to the masculine-centric narratives of Black empowerments began to gain momentum over female voices.
+Additionally, Black literary feminist scholars began to emerge, in the post-Civil Rights era of the United States, as a response to the masculine-centric narratives of Black empowerment began to gain momentum over female voices.
 Although not a "critical" text, The Black Woman: An Anthology, edited by Cade (1970) is seen as essential to the rise of Black literary criticism and theory.
-Its compilation of poems, short stories and essays gave rise to new institutionally supported forms of Black literary scholarship.
-The Combahee River Collective released what is called one of the most famous pieces in Black literary scholarship known as "A Black Feminist Statement" (1977), which sought to prove that literary feminism was an important component to black female liberation.
+Its compilation of poems, short stories, and essays gave rise to new institutionally supported forms of Black literary scholarship.
+The Combahee River Collective released what is called one of the most famous pieces in Black literary scholarship known as "A Black Feminist Statement" (1977), which sought to assert that literary feminism was an important component to black female liberation.

 In 1979 Sandra Gilbert and Susan Gubar published The Madwoman in the Attic, an analysis of women's poetry and prose, and how it fits into the larger feminist literary canon.
 This publication has become a staple of feminist criticism and has expanded the realm of publications considered to be feminist works, especially in the 19th century.
-The book specifically argues that women have largely been considered in two distinct categories by men in academia, monsters or angels.
-Gilbert and Gubar argued that being trapped in these categories regulated women writers to specific areas of literature and writing, leaving the rest open only to men, and causing a distinct anxiety in women's writers to stay specifically within those categories or be ridiculed.
-Gilbert and Gubar's specific focus on literary criticism in the realm of poetry and other short pieces has expanded the possibilities of feminist literary contributions today, as they were previously seen as less valid than longer works.
+The book specifically argues that women have largely been considered in two distinct categories by men in academia: monsters or angels.
+Gilbert and Gubar argued that being trapped in these categories relegated women writers to specific areas of literature and writing, leaving the rest open only to men, and causing a distinct anxiety in women's writers to stay specifically within those categories or be ridiculed.
+Gilbert and Gubar's specific focus on literary criticism in the realm of poetry and other short pieces has further expanded the possibilities of feminist literary contributions, as they were previously seen as less influential in comparison to longer works.
 Today, writers like Gloria E. Anzaldúa have been able to contribute to the feminist canon, while still working with writing forms other than full-sized novels.

 In the 1980s, Hazel Carby, Barbara Christian, bell hooks, Nellie McKay, Valerie Smith, Hortense Spillers, Eleanor Traylor, Cheryl Wall and Sheryl Ann Williams all contributed heavily to the Black Feminist Scholarship of the period.
 During that same time, Deborah E. McDowell published New Directions for Black Feminist Criticism, which called for a more theoretical school of criticism versus the current writings, which she deemed overly practical.
 In this essay McDowell also extensively discussed black women's portrayal in literature, and how it came across as even more negative than white women's portrayal.
 As time moved forward, the theory began to disperse in ideology.
 Many decided to shift towards the nuanced psychological factors of the Black experience and further away from broad sweeping generalizations.
 Others began to connect their works to the politics of lesbianism.
 Some decided to analyze the Black experience through their relationship to the Western world.
 Regardless, these scholars continue to employ a variety of methods to explore the identity of Black feminism in literature.